AnandChowdhary/anandchowdhary.com/content/about/index.md

 ---
 title: About
-intro: Anand Chowdhary is a creative technologist and entrepreneur from New Delhi, India, currently living in Enschede, the Netherlands.
+intro: Anand Chowdhary is a creative technologist and entrepreneur from New Delhi, India, currently living in Groningen, the Netherlands.
 He is the co-founder of Koj and Oswald Labs.
 layout: page.njk
 ---